-The existing historic structure is situated along the west side of Marine Way and has a finished floor elevation of 2.5 feet to four feet NAVD, well below the required nine-foot FEMA & Florida Building Code finished floor requirements.
-This nine-foot requirement is the result of the recently updated FEMA Floor Insurance Rate Maps (FIRM) maps that raised the required finished floor elevation from six feet to eight feet plus the additional 12 inches above the FEMA requirement the Florida Building Code requirement adds.
-The existing main residential structure is proposed to be elevated to a 14-foot NAVD finished-floor elevation, five feet higher than required to accommodate a new ground-level garage.
-The historic accessory structure in the rear is proposed to be vertically elevated from 4.0 NAVD to 33 feet NAVD and shifted horizontally on site.
-There are concerns regarding the massing, character, and compatibility of the proposed addition in relation to the existing structure places the original structure on top of another story, effectively changing the massing and relationship to the street.
-This design choice could create a complete loss of historic integrity.
-It is noted that Marine Way experiences significant flooding and is the subject of a multi-million-dollar city improvement project to install/construct flood resilient mechanisms such as higher seawalls, flood pumps, drainage, etc.
+The existing historic structure is situated along the west side of Marine Way and has a finished floor elevation of 2.5 feet to 4 feet N.A.V.D., which is below the required 9-foot FEMA & Florida Building Code finished floor requirements.
+It is noted that Marine Way does experience significant flooding, in fact it is the subject of a multi-million-dollar city improvement project to install/construct flood resilient mechanisms such as higher seawalls, flood pumps, drainage, etc. The FEMA maps were recently updated requiring the finished floor elevation to change from 6' to 8'.
+It is also noted that the Florida Building Code requires an additional 12 inches above the FEMA requirement, bringing the current finished floor elevation requirement to 9'.
+With the revision, the existing main residential structure is still proposed to be relocated to a 14-foot finished floor elevation in order to accommodate a new ground level garage, with the storage element being removed, and the accessory structure in the rear is proposed to go to 9-feet N.A.V.D.
+There are concerns with regard to the massing, character, and compatibility of the proposed addition in relation to the existing structure.
+Particularly, with the accessory structure, the height that is proposed could potentially create the complete loss of historic integrity, if the structure retained any as it exists.